realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 - Who is silenced by it?
 - What experience does the definition refuse to count?
 - What would the word mean if returned to the floor?
+- What would make the definition revise?
+- What happens if the definition keeps winning?

 This does not mean abandoning rigor.